 Deep Freeze & the Windows Update service

-Deep Freeze, when installed on client machines will suppress with the Windows Update Service to ensure that updates are not being installed on the client machine while the system is in a protected sate.
+Deep Freeze, when installed on client machines will suppress with the Windows Update Service to ensure that updates are not being installed on the client machine while the system is in a protected state.
 This prevents the client machine from wasting resources downloading and installing updates only to have them removed when the client reboots.
 Depending on the configuration of the systems the Windows Update Service may be suppressed when the computer enters a thawed state to ensure that the client machine does not install updates outside of the pre-configured maintenance tasks.
 If Deep Freeze is not configured to control the update process the Windows Update service will start when the system is thawed and may attempt to download updates immediately upon reboot.

-Please note that when updating through a WSUS server that client machines may not report the update status back to the WSUS server immediately depending on the timing of the installation process.
+Please note that when updating through a WSUS server client machines may not report the update status back to the WSUS server immediately depending on the timing of the installation process.

 Windows Store / Modern UI Applications

-Due to the way that Deep Freeze interfaces with the Windows Update Service to suppress the installation of updates during the frozen state this also means that Windows Store based applications (Modern UI Applications) will not be able to be installed while the system is in a frozen state.
+Due to the way that Deep Freeze interfaces with the Windows Update Service to suppress the installation of updates during the frozen state, this also means that Windows Store-based applications (Modern UI Applications) will not be able to be installed while the system is in a frozen state.

 Feature Releases are installable while Deep Freeze is installed on the client machine provided version 8.56 or higher is installed.